-- TAIP Messaging: allows for the following response messages:

-- AL: Altitude/Up Velocity

-- · CP: Compact Position Solution

-- ID: Identification Number

-- LN: Long Navigational Message

-- PV: Position/Velocity Solution

-- · ST: Status

-- TM: Time/Date

-- Both local and remote consumers can be defined.
-The report interval is defined in seconds.

-- Vehicle ID: unique four-character alpha-numeric vehicle identifier

-- Top of Hour: not supported. - CR/LF: enable or disable based on the requirements of the application receiving the data. - Checksum: enable or disable based on the requirements of the application receiving the data. - Local Forwarding: data can be sent via TCP, UDP, and Serial (RS-232).
+- · AL: Altitude/Up Velocity - · CP: Compact Position Solution - ID: Identification Number - LN: Long Navigational Message - PV: Position/Velocity Solution - · ST: Status - TM: Time/Date - Both local and remote consumers can be defined.
+The report intervals for each are defined in seconds. - · Vehicle ID: unique four-character alpha-numeric vehicle identifier - Top of Hour: not supported. - CR/LF: enable or disable based on the requirements of the application receiving the data. - Checksum: enable or disable based on the requirements of the application receiving the data. - Local Forwarding: data can be sent via TCP, UDP, and Serial (RS-232).
 Use of TCP clients is discouraged since a poorly behaved client can block connections and impede operation of the GPS system.
 The oMG does not enforce a minimum value (fastest forwarding) but intervals faster than five seconds are not recommended. - The local consumer is defaulted to Port 9345 using TCP.
-UDP and serial broadcast are disabled by default. - To receive data via the serial port: - Ensure the use field is assigned to Application under the Devices > Serial tab. - Connect a null modem cable with a DB-9 connector to the gateway and the terminal. - iii.
+UDP and serial broadcast are disabled by default. - · To receive data via the serial port: - i.
+Ensure the use field is assigned to Application under the Devices > Serial tab. - ii.
+Connect a null modem cable with a DB-9 connector to the gateway and the terminal. - iii.
 On the GPS tab, turn on the RS-232 checkbox under the Local Forwarding section to allow serial data forwarding. - iv.
-On the GPS tab, change the communication parameters to match those specified by the serial GPS device. - Remote Forwarding: defines the remote consumer server list.
-If more than one remote consumer is needed, then the separation is a space (e.g. 10.0.0.12:5777 10.0.0.15:5777). - Event Thresholds: these apply only to the manner in which the oMG reports GPS events to the oMM.
+On the GPS tab, change the communication parameters to match those specified by the serial GPS device. - Remote Forwarding: defines the remote consumer server list. - Server List: Remote consumer server list - Space-separated list of IP addresses, ports, and report intervals (optional) - Format: <ip or hostname>:<port> - or <ip or hostname>:<port>#<report_interval[1,3600]> - Examples: 10.0.0.12:5777 10.0.0.15:5777#30 - Event Thresholds: these apply only to the manner in which the oMG reports GPS events to the oMM.
 The thresholds are based on time, speed, and distance.
 For each threshold type, High and Critical thresholds are defined.
-For low-cost WAN links, the oMG will send GPS information when a High threshold is crossed; for WAN links that are defined as High Cost the oMG must cross a Critical threshold in order for the GPS information to be sent to the oMM. - Accuracy Unit: specifies the units to be used for the Critical Accuracy Threshold field (see below).
+For low-cost WAN links, the oMG will send GPS information when a High threshold is crossed; for WAN links that are defined as High Cost the oMG must cross a Critical threshold in order for the GPS information to be sent to the oMM.

+- Accuracy Unit: specifies the units to be used for the Critical Accuracy Threshold field (see below).
 Selectable values are yard and meter.
 The default is meter. - Critical Accuracy Threshold: specifies the threshold of measurement beyond which a critical accuracy threshold event will be generated.
 Values must be greater than 0.
 The default is 5.
 Note that the number of seconds specified in the Critical Accuracy Interval field (see below) must have also elapsed before the event will be triggered. - Critical Accuracy Interval (secs): specifies the amount of time (in seconds) after which a critical accuracy threshold event will be generated.
 Values must be greater than 0.
 The default is 30.
 Note that the threshold specified in the Critical Accuracy Threshold field (see above) must have also been exceeded before the event will be triggered. - Critical SBAS Status Event Reporting: when enabled, specifies that SBAS (satellite based augmentation system) events will be reported to the oMM. - Critical SBAS Interval (secs): the interval (in seconds) at which to report SBAS events.
 Values must be > 0.
 The default is 30.